 Clinical efficacy

-The efficacy of tocilizumab for the treatment of active sJIA was assessed in a 12 week randomised, double-blind, placebo-controlled, parallel group, two arm study.
+The efficacy of tocilizumab for the treatment of active sJIA was assessed in a 12 week randomised, double-blind, placebo-controlled, parallel group, two arm trial.
 Patients included in the trial had a total disease duration of at least 6 months and active disease but were not experiencing an acute flare requiring corticosteroid doses of more than 0.5 mg/kg prednisone equivalent.
 Efficacy for the treatment of macrophage activation syndrome (MAS) has not been investigated.

 Patients (treated with or without MTX) were randomised (tocilizumab:placebo = 2:1) to one of two treatment groups, 75 patients received tocilizumab infusions every two weeks, either 8 mg/kg for patients ≥ 30 kg or 12 mg/kg for patients < 30 kg and 37 patients were assigned to receiving placebo infusions every two weeks.
 Corticosteroid tapering was permitted from week six for patients who achieved a JIA ACR 70 response.
 After 12 weeks or at the time of escape, due to disease worsening, patients were treated in the open label phase at weight appropriate dosing.